 Effective inventory tracking has a direct impact on your organization’s bottom line.
 An inventory tracking system tracks products and materials anywhere in your manufacturing plant or facility in real-time.
 You can even use barcode technology to identify materials at any location.
 An inventory control module also streamlines requests, controls costs, and reduces inventory shrinkage and dead inventory.
 Advancements in mobile technology have made it possible to manage and track inventory with mobile devices.

 Key Performance Indicators (KPIs) for Inventory Control

 Modern maintenance management systems boast powerful tools that stakeholders can use to track and analyze the extensive data available.
 A dashboard that visually represents multiple KPIs allows you to keep a finger on the pulse of your organization, set targets, monitor results, and improve efficiency.
 Examples of measures related to inventory management are parts at reorder point, service level, inventory turnover, and slow moving parts.
 An easy-to-read dashboard simplifies how you access the information needed to make decisions.

-DPSI’s maintenance management systems help organizations effectively manage the ordering, purchasing, and management of inventory to ensure uninterrupted operations.
+DPSI’s maintenance management systems help organizations effectively manage the ordering and purchasing processes to simplify inventory management and ensure uninterrupted operations.
 DPSI’s maintenance control software can help you reduce spare parts inventory, prevent downtime by securing spare parts, control purchase order processes, and make the most of your budget.
 Contact us today or sign up for a free trial to learn how our maintenance software can make a difference in your organization.